Trigger shape (callback)

 Step 6 Build the rest of your process flow as needed, including a callback shape at the point data must be returned to your API.

-Step 7 Ensure that your process flow is deployed and enabled - callbacks will not be made if this isn't done.
+Step 7 Ensure that your process flow is and - callbacks will not be made if this isn't done.